Nik002v/JB_semantic_search/README.md

    Lists all required Python libraries used in the project for data processing, embedding, and vector search.

 2. **Configuration (`Config`)**
-   Contains configuration settings, including API keys, vector database parameters, and fine-tuning hyperparameters.
+   Contains configuration settings, including vector database parameters, and fine-tuning hyperparameters.

 3. **Client (`CLIENT`)**
    Code for interacting with the search engine or vector database, sending queries, and retrieving results.